 Included in the Instant Client installation is Instant Client Light.
 You may want to use this version of Instant Client if the applications generate error messages in American English only.
 Instant Client Light is beneficial to application that use one of the supported character sets and can accept error messages in American English.
-It supports the following character sets:
+The following are the supported character sets: